-For years, students have been taking the Texas Assessment of Knowledge and Skills (TAKS) to determine whether they have mastered the material and concepts required for their current grade or course.
-Beginning in 2011–2012, TAKS was replaced with a new testing program, the State of Texas Assessments of Academic Readiness (STAAR).
+For years, students have been taking assessment tests to determine whether they have mastered the material and concepts required for their current grade or course.
+Beginning in 2011–2012, the State of Texas Assessments of Academic Readiness, (STAAR) became the assessment program for for Texas.

-STAAR is expected to be more rigorous than TAKS and is designed to measure whether students are on a path to college and meaningful careers.
-In general, questions on the new exams will have multiple steps and will require higher–level thinking.
+STAAR is more rigorous than previous assessments and is designed to measure whether students are on a path to college and meaningful careers.
+In general, questions on the exams will have multiple steps and will require higher–level thinking.
 Students will also have a time limit to complete the tests.